How to Stop Being Toxic in a Relationship

 Identify one toxic habit you have and commit to working on this for one week.
 If, for example, you avoid discussions with your partner because you blow up immediately, schedule a time to talk with your partner so you can engage in a meaningful, kind, and respectful conversation.

-Keep in the forefront of your mind good communication techniques, and be mindful of keeping toxic reactions far away.
+Keep good communication techniques at the forefront of your mind, and be mindful of keeping toxic reactions far away.

 13. Catch yourself doing non-toxic behaviors